SiddharthChoudhary/WeatherApp/README.md

   - $ react-native start

   (for starting the server through react-native, initiate this command by going in the project directory)
-  - then run, $ react-native run-ios
+  - then run in a new terminal, $ react-native run-ios

   (this command start building and running on XCODE simulator)